Yucun-Xie/Yucun-Xie/README.md

 - 👋 Hi, I’m @Yucun-Xie
 - 👀 I’m interested in physcis
 - 🌱 I’m currently learning General relativity
-- 📫 Email: yucun.xie@cern.ch yxie@fnal.gov
+- 📫 Email: yucun.xie@cern.ch and yxie@fnal.gov

 <!---
 Yucun-Xie/Yucun-Xie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.